AdobeDocs/campaign-web.en/help/v8/monitor/prepare-send.md

     Here are the different KPIs displayed:

-    * Delivered: the number of messages successfully sent.
+    * **Delivered**: the number of messages successfully sent.
 The percentage is based on the total number of targeted recipients.
-    * Opens: the number of opened messages.
+    * **Opens**: the number of opened messages.
 The percentage is based on the number of delivered messages.
-    * Clicks: the number of recipient who clicked at least once in the email.
+    * **Clicks**: the number of recipient who clicked at least once in the email.
 The percentage is based on the number of delivered messages.

     >[!NOTE]
     >